 Technician Tip: On-demand or hybrid systems such as the Aldi or Truma Combi may not match the temperatures of tank-style and tankless water heaters.
 The problem is that they may use the same or similar names, such as tankless or on-demand, which can be misleading.
 All types will list the GPH, gallons of water at the advertised temperature, and the setpoint temperature of the system.
 The RV owner must look for and compare these real-world data points in order to get what they require for their personal needs.

-Is Air in the Propane Lines?
+Is There Air in the Propane Lines?

 If the gas switch is turned on and the unit is trying to heat water, you should hear the roar of the flame (without opening the water heater access door).
-If the flame is not lit, ensure the valves on top of your propane containers are fully opened.
-Then, light a burner on the stove to test that gas flows through the camper.
+If the flame is not lit, use these steps to check the propane supply and purge air from propane lines:

 If you recently refilled your ASME tank or changed out for a new DOT cylinder, there may be air in the LP lines, causing the water heater to misfire.
 Lighting the burner on the stove should purge most of the air and ensure a steady LP supply to light your water heater.